Great North Airlines

-2746904 Ontario Inc. doing business as Pivot Airlines is a Canadian charter airline, created in 2020 after purchasing the assets of defunct airline Air Georgian.
+2746904 Ontario Inc., doing business as Great North Airlines, and formerly as Pivot Airlines, is a Canadian charter airline, created in 2020 after purchasing the assets of defunct airline Air Georgian.
+In 2026, Pivot Airlines rebranded to Great North Airlines.
 Its air operator certificate allows for the operation of CRJ-100/200 and Dash-8 series aircraft.
 It is headed at Region of Waterloo International Airport in Breslau.

 In 2022, a Pivot Airlines charter flight was found to have millions of dollars' worth of cocaine onboard after landing in the Dominican Republic, and the crew on the flight were detained for 8 months due to the incident.

+The airline rebranded as Great North Airlines in January 2026.